 Equipment needed: none

-Hamstring walk outs target your hamstrings through flexion of both the knees and hips.
+Hamstring walk outs is a leg curl alternative that targets your hamstrings through flexion of both the knees and hips.
 If you’re prone to cramping, this might not be an ideal exercise for you as it does maximize your hamstrings’ time under tension.

 - Set up like you would for a glute bridge by lying on the ground with your knees bent and feet on the floor.